 How many children does CASA of NH serve?

-In 2011, CASA of NH represented over 1,130 victimized children.
-Since 1989, CASA of NH has served over 7,800 children in District and Family Courts.
+In 2013, CASA of NH represented more than 1,000 abused and neglected children.
+Since 1989, CASA of NH has served nearly 10,000 children in District and Family Courts.

 How effective is the CASA program?

 Judges throughout New Hampshire have noted the value of the information that CASA brings to the proceedings and are appreciative of the unique and unbiased perspective presented by CASAs.
 In addition, national studies show that a child who has been assigned a CASA volunteer spends less time in court and less time in foster care than those who do not have CASA representation.

 As a private nonprofit, CASA of NH relies on a diverse revenue base.
 Thirty to 40 percent of our operating budget is from state and federal funding, with the balance from individual and corporate contributions, private grant monies, and revenue from CASA fundraising efforts.